To All Awards

 Step 2: Entry Materials

 Entry format: All entries are to be submitted digitally only.
-See ENTRY MATERIAL GUIDELINES section above for detailed specifications and helpful tips.
+See the ENTRY MATERIAL GUIDELINES section above for detailed specifications and helpful tips.

 Step 3: Winners' Information